mern-research/carter/README.md

 machine learning, financial mathematics and more.

-Napier aims to minimise resource usage such a memory and CPU usage employing advanced algorithms and data structures in order to achieve sub second execution speeds with even the largest inputs.
+Napier aims to minimise resource usage such a memory and CPU usage through the employment of advanced algorithms and data structures in order to achieve sub second execution speeds with even the largest inputs.
 Napier offers support for parallel processing allowing computations to be split into multiple threads or processes to run concurrently.